1.2. Installing Python#

 The most challenging thing about working with Python (or any programming language) is learning how to install it correctly.
 Why is this such a challenge?
 Because installing Python differs dramatically by operating system and version of operating system.
-I present to you three different ways you can start programming Python from the easiest to the more challenging.
+I present to you five different ways you can start programming Python from the easiest to the more challenging.

 Using the free built-in Binder feature of this textbook

 Installing Python locally via Anaconda Navigator and using Jupyter-Lab

 If you are entirely new to programming, I recommend ignoring options 2-4 and simply using option 1 during the first part of this textbook.
 In my experience, it is important early in your programming journey to have as few roadblocks as possible.
 If you are interested in jumping in with Python as quickly as possible, then use the freely available Trinket widgets in the online version of this textbook and return to the installation of Python at a later time.

 Throughout this textbook, you will see Trinket applications embedded within each page.
 Trinket allows you to practice your coding skills without ever installing Python.
 If you are new to coding and want to get started immediately without installing Python, I recommend working with Trinket inside the digital version of this textbook.

 These will allow for you to practice the lesson right inside the digital textbook.
 The Trinket applications look like this:

 You will be able to write your code inside this Trinket application and then click the play button at the top.
 This will execute your code and populate the results on the right hand output.